AAghaei/gfbio-ontology/README.md

 # Intro

-This is the gfbio-ontology repository.
+This is the GFBio-ontology repository.
 The ontology is designed as application ontology which describes the essence of biological data.
-The goal of the ontology is to provide the vocabulary for an annotaiton and allow for an improved discovery of the data.
-Next to the ontology this repostiroy also contains an xml schema.
+The goal of the ontology is to provide the vocabulary for an annotation and allow for an improved discovery of the data.
+Next to the ontology this repository also contains an XML schema.
 It is based on on the Essential Annotation Schema for Ecology [EASE](https://github.com/cpfaff/ease).
-The schema serves as a basis for the ontology and they can be used together allowing for the efficient annotation of biological data and for building tools supporting an efficient disvoery of the data (e.g. using a faceted search).
+The schema serves as a basis for the ontology and they can be used together allowing for the efficient annotation of biological data and for building tools supporting an efficient discovery of the data (e.g. using a faceted search).

 # The core and coverage of the ontology